tymyrddin/red-evasion/source/docs/signature/identification.md

 ```

 Having identified a signature, next up is deciding how to deal with it.
 Depending on the strength and type of
-signature, it may be broken using simple obfuscation as covered in [Obfuscation](../obfuscation/principles.md), or it
-may require specific investigation and remedy.
+signature, it may be broken using simple obfuscation, or it may require specific investigation and remedy.